Spencer Torkelson Preview, Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 202 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Royals pitchers combine to surrender 202 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Bowlan will make his first start of the season for the Royals.

 © 2023 Data Skrive.
 All rights reserved.